-46. Your oversubscription criteria would be applied after the banding process and when pupils have been placed into bands.
-For example, with a PAN of 100 with 200 applicants there would be 40 pupils in each band and you would apply your criteria to determine which 20 from each band are admitted - looked-after children/previously looked-after children, then siblings, then distance etc.
+55. Your oversubscription criteria would be applied after the banding process and when pupils have been placed into bands.
+For example, with 5 bands and a PAN of 100 with 200 applicants there would be 40 pupils in each band.
+You would apply your criteria in priority order to each band to determine which 20 from each band are admitted.